 All terminals with NFC capability can also accept mobile wallets like Apple Pay and Google Pay, although less popular mobile wallets may use other contactless technologies like Bluetooth or magnetic secure transmission (MST), which is not built into all contactless terminals.

-All new card machines today have contactless functionality, both because of consumer adoption but also because Visa and Mastercard require all card terminals to accept contactless from early 2020.
+All new card machines today have contactless functionality.
+This is partly because of consumer adoption, but Visa and Mastercard also required all card terminals to accept contactless from early 2020.

 Terminals are no longer just for card payments